Ford’s Waters ‘in a gunfight with a knife’ - Speedcafe

 Camaros thus swept the podium, with Waters the only Mustang driver to finish in the top eight, having also been the only one to qualify in the top 10 earlier in the day.

-He did at least score the five bonus points for the fastest lap of the contest.

-“Every lap was a qualifier… I feel like I’m in a gunfight with a knife at the moment,” said Waters post-race.
+“Every lap was a qualifier… I feel like I’m in a gunfight with a knife at the moment,” he said post-race.

 “The only Ford in the top 10… Really wanted to get the first Ford win of the year.”